Home · Property management · Renting out a new build

 The in-construction support partner.

 If you take one piece of advice from this whole guide, take this one.
 Hire a building inspector who reviews your home at every stage of construction, not just at the end.
 Most landlords get one inspection, right at the end.
-We're talking about something different.
+We are talking about something different.
 An in-construction support partner is a registered, independent building inspector who turns up at your build site at each key stage, reviews the work, photographs it, raises any issues directly with your builder, and signs off before you make the next progress payment.

 Inspections happen at each of these stages